digital-asset/daml/triggers/daml/daml-trigger-rst-template.rst

 DAML Trigger Library
 ====================

 The DAML Trigger library defines the API used to declare a DAML trigger.
-See foobar for more information on DAML triggers.
+See :doc:`index`:: for more information on DAML triggers.

 {{{body}}}